pecey/pecey.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Hello!"
-excerpt: "About me"
+excerpt: "I am a graduate student at Indiana University working on stochastic online planning and learning."
 author_profile: true
 redirect_from:
   - /about/